PSU Zephyrus

-The PSU Zephyrus is a human-powered aircraft being constructed by the Penn State AERSP 404H team.
+The PSU Zephyrus is a human-powered aircraft being constructed by the Penn State AERSP 2/404H team.
 It is a composite material, single-seat, single propeller, high-wing airplane.
 The Zephyrus is designed to compete in the Kremer prize sport competition.

+It flew its first flight on April 25, 2011, at Mifflin County Airport.
+The project, led by aerospace engineering professor Mark Maughmer and graduate student Julia Cole, had existed for several years, pursuing the design and development of a human-powered aircraft (HPA) to compete for the Kremer International Sporting Aircraft Prize.

 Development

-The PSU Zephyrus was developed to compete in the Kremer's prize sport competition.
+The Penn State AESRP 2/404H team, also known as the Sailplane Class, was introduced to the Kremer Prize in the spring of 2007.Because of the class’s history with composites and light aircraft structures, it was uniquely qualified to pursue the prize, Cole said.

 The basic mission goal is to traverse an equilateral triangle with sides of 500 meters once in each direction in seven minutes.
-The competition specifies a minimum average airspeed of 5.0 m/s during the flight.
-In addition, for a flight to be considered official, the airspeed cannot drop below 5.0 m/s for a period of more than 20 seconds.
+The competition specifies a minimum average airspeed of 5 m/s during the flight.
+In addition, for a flight to be considered official, the airspeed cannot drop below 5 m/s for a period of more than 20 seconds.

 The aircraft is also being developed and constructed as a fulfillment of the course requirements of Penn State's AERSP 404H course.

 Design

 Fuselage

 The fuselage was sized based a dimension range of a 5’10”(1.78 m) pilot and the assumption that the pilot could output the necessary power-to-weight ratio to fly the aircraft will be no greater than 1.78 m.
 Constraints include minimum widths for pilot comfort and desired center of gravity of the aircraft.
 The shape of the pod was designed to be a low-drag body that will not generate lift regardless of angle of attack.
 The length of the shape was reduced to allow for aircraft maneuverability in crosswind.
 The internal structural members are designed to firmly hold the seat configuration in place, yet still provide a maximum field of vision for the pilot.
 Structural members attach to the main boom at a hard-point located behind the trailing edge of the wing.